ilijanovic/Vytic/README.md

 Super small reactive framework build with typescript.
 It compiles the HTML markup down to an virtual DOM and tracks it for changes.

+This project is inspired by Vue.js.
+Therefor you will see similar syntax.

 ## How to run it

 Install dependencies: